 This project aims to put local maps detailing potential hazards as well shelter zones in the hands of San Francisco residents.
 The maps are made with OpenStreetMap and available offline.

 Our hopes are that these community-driven, open-source maps can be made for neighborhoods across the city and beyond.

 A San Francisco native who has spent extensive time living in Italy — fault lines run deep in her history.
 She’s also spent three years as a GIS volunteer at the San Francisco Botanical Gardens and written about tactile maps for the California Map Society journal “Calafia.”
+A member of the Neighborhood Emergency Response Team (NERT) since 2010, she’s currently co-coordinator for the SOMA neighborhood.
 A journalist by trade, more about her here or on LinkedIn.

 An open-source expert with a knack for negotiating large community projects.
 A hacker at heart, likes to build things and keep contact with nature.
 First trained as an architect, his thesis focused on using GIS to map historical buildings in Seville, Spain.
 More about him on his website and on Twitter at @smaffulli

 Has provided geographic analysis, data management and mapping since 1992 to Federal environmental agencies and nonprofits, including the US Environmental Protection Agency, the US Forest Service, the National Park Service, the Nature Conservancy, SPUR, and the Golden Gate National Parks Conservancy.
 He shared field data collection techniques with the US Senate Committee on Energy and Natural Resources and is most proud of providing the data that became the wooden topographic model of the Bay Area for the Exploratorium Observatory.
 He received his Geography BA from San Francisco State University and trained in full-stack web development at General Assembly.
 More about him on LinkedIn or Twitter at @neogeo360